The Internet is 'real life'

-When people speak face-to-face, they can use social cues to understand each other, like changing their tone of voice or facial expressions.
+When people speak face to face, they can use social cues to understand each other, such as changing their tone of voice or facial expressions.
 When people interact with each other online, these cues can sometimes be missing, which can lead to feelings of anxiety or hurt when people misunderstand each other.

-Above all, keep an open dialog with your teens.
-They need to know they can come to you and ask for help.
+Above all, keep an open dialogue with your teens.
+They need to know that they can come to you and ask for help.
 And when they do, there are a lot of ways you can help.
-It starts by listening, and goes from there to: helping them understand context.
+It starts by listening and goes from there to: helping them understand context.

-By keeping the lines of dialog open, you can help your teen understand that, online or offline, the golden rule still applies: treat people how you would like to be treated.
+By keeping the lines of dialogue open, you can help your teen understand that, online or offline, the golden rule still applies: treat people how you would like to be treated.

 Whether you talk to someone or DM them, write them a letter or post a comment on their page, the emotional stakes are often the same.
 You can make someone's day with a nice comment, or hurt their feelings with an insult.